 An abdominal CT scan is an imaging method that uses x-rays to create cross-sectional pictures of the belly area.
 CT stands for computed tomography.

 You will lie on a narrow table that slides into the center of the CT scanner.
-Most often, you will lie on your back with your arms raised above the head.
+Most often, you will lie on your back with your arms raised above your head.

 You must be still during the exam, because movement causes blurred images.
 You may be told to hold your breath for short periods of time.